tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 ![MythX Analyze](Images/mythx-analyze.png)

-This process can take up to 2 minutes, while you are waiting, ask the students:
+This process can take up to two minutes.
+While you are waiting, ask students:

 * What is the solution we used to fix our underflow/overflow issues?